scmcgowen/MinecraftModDocumenation/docs/API/introduction.md

-# Turtlematic APIs
+# Types and definitions

 This section of documentation will describe everything about APIs, that can be provided by different peripherals and general information how to read function tables.

-Take a note, that some turtle upgrades (actually, a lot of them) will have extra functions besides supported APIs.
+Take a note, that some peripherals (actually, a lot of them) will have extra functions besides supported APIs.

 ## Parameters description